 Hi, I'm Jeremy.
-I'm a creative and cultural industries scholar & educator from Michigan who works in Detroit.
+I study the humanistic aspects of the creative and cultural industries.
+I'm a scholar & educator from Michigan who works in Detroit.

 Music in Extreme and Non-Traditional Places and Spaces